 Unless users fix this error, the door might not close properly, and as a result, the food inside the fridge might go bad.

-- Turn off the fridge.
+- Turn the fridge off.

 - Locate the power cord and unplug it.
 You will find it at the back of the fridge.